segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift/destination-plugins/mixpanel-swift.md

 ### Incrementing properties

 To increment at the property level, tell Segment which properties you want to increment using the **Properties to increment** setting and Segment calls Mixpanel's `increment` for you when you attach a number to the property (for example, `'items purchased': 5`)

+### Screen

+When you use the Mixpanel destination in Device-mode, Segment sends Screen events to Mixpanel as follows:

+- If you select "Track all Pages to Mixpanel", all `screen` calls regardless of how you have customized it will send a `Loaded A Screen`.
+Even if you have the other options enabled, Segment sends this call to prevent double counting your pageviews.

+- If you select "Track Categorized Pages to Mixpanel", Segment sends a `Viewed [category] Screen` event.

+- If you select "Track Named Pages to Mixpanel", Segment sends a `Viewed [name] Screen` event.

+In short, Segment sends one event to Mixpanel per `screen` call.

 ### Sending data to Mixpanel's European Union Endpoint